 marriage of Rupert and Alice seemed to be now resolved.

-September 1912 saw the birth of Lilly and John Digby's sencond son Herbert
+September 1912 saw the birth of Lilly and John Digby's second son Herbert

 Henry (known as Sam).
 They were living at Alexandra Terrace,